Where Do Hedgehogs Live?

 North African hedgehog (Atelerix algirus)

 Native to Algeria, Libya, Morocco, and Tunisia, this species thrives in various ecosystems such as semi-desert areas, dry scrublands, grasslands, crops, and even gardens.
-It can adapt to urbanized spaces.
+It can adapt to urbanized spaces and is often seen foraging at night for insects and small vertebrates.

 Four-toed hedgehog (Atelerix albiventris)